BitEscrow/escrow-sdk/README.md

 ## Questions / Issues

-Please feel free to post questions or comments on the issue board.
+Feel free to post questions or comments on the issue board.
 All feedback is welcome.

 ## Contribution